continuedev/continue/docs/docs/reference/Model Providers/freetrial.md

 ### ⏩ Other options

 The above were only a few examples, but Continue can be used with any LLM or provider.
-You can find [a full list of providers here](../../setup/select-provider.md).
+You can find [a full list of model providers here](../../setup/model-providers.md).

 ## Sign in